Y3llowDuck/oscp_exam-ai-tips/README.md

 # oscp_exam-ai-tips
 A simple Python script that leverages Reddit’s API to collect success stories from OSCP exam takers.
 OpenAI’s GPT-4 then analyzes the data to identify 4 actionable tips that helped students pass.

+The idea came to me after seeing so many "I passed OSCP" Reddit posts.
+Most useful ones.
+So I decided to collect all data and let OpenAI to provide a meaningful advise, using the collected and succesful pass strategies of those students.

 This project provides AI-driven insights to help future OSCP candidates improve their study approach.
+AI tips are for reference and never a replacement of Offsec PEN200 official course.

 Make sure python modules are installed prior execution.
 I used a virtual environment instead of regular "pip install".
 It is much more easier.
 Check Step #1.